 Training and development is a practice that focuses on development of employees' skills, knowledge, and attitudes, skills, and attitudes Green training and development educate employees, train them in working methods that conserve energy, reduce waste, diffuse environmental awareness within the organization, and provide opportunity to engage employees in environmental problem-solving.
 Green Training and Development activities make employees aware of different aspects and value of environment management.
 It helps them to embrace different methods of conservation including waste management within an organization.
 Further, it sharpens the skill of an employee to deal with different environmental issues.
-It establishes a favorable environmental outcomes, were the most important HRM processes that facilitate the achievement of environmental goals.
+It establishes a favorable environmental culture for the employees where they feel that they are the part of environmental outcomes, were the most important HRM processes that facilitate the achievement of environmental goals.
 It helps organizations to develop eco-friendly managers.